KevinHern/background-generator-tfjs/README.md

 ```

 5. Modify the file **ip_address.txt** found in **/background-generator-tfjs/nodejs-server/public-flutter/assets/** by changing the contents to computer's local IP address so other users can access the application.
+As last resort, use 127.0.0.1 if the project won't have any interactions with the users.

 6. Run the server by executing:

 ```bat